Single-room occupancy: YMCA

 In the US, the YMCA began building SRO facilities in the 1880s to house people from rural areas who moved into cities to look for work.
 The typical YMCA SRO housing provides "low-income, temporary housing for a rent of $110 per week (in 2005)" for stays that are typically three to six months long.
 By 1950, 670 of the 1,688 YMCAs in the US provided SRO spaces, which made 66,959 beds available.
-By the 1970s, the typical YMCA tenant was more likely to be homeless people and youth facing life issues, rather than people migrating from rural areas.
+By the 1970s, typical YMCA tenants were more likely to be homeless people and youths facing life issues than people migrating from rural areas.

 The pop song and gay anthem "YMCA" by the Village People describes the YMCA's mix of "gay culture and working-class workouts coexisting in a single communal space", creating "a mix of white-collar and blue-collar residents, along with retired seniors and veterans", with about half of residents being gay.
 While the song gives the impression that YMCA SROs in the 1970s had a party atmosphere, Paul Groth states that YMCA SRO units actually had "more supervision of your social life—a kind of management as to how you behaved ... [than] in a commercial rooming house, which mostly wanted to make sure the rooms were rented", without monitoring who you brought to your room.
 While some YMCAs hired professionals to help homeless people and troubled youths (e.g., addictions counselors, social workers, etc.), overall, by the 2000s (decade), most YMCAs decided to move away from providing SROs.
 By 2004, only 81 of the 2,594 YMCAs still had SRO units.